hieuvp/learning-python/python-development-setup/README.md

 # Python Development Setup

+Composable set of tools, each tool solving one problem.
+I highly recommend this setup for two main reasons.

+It is composable.
+You can start from plain requirements.txt and add tools as you decide to solve other problems from the table above;
+It is based on pip, which is installed everywhere and is the standard for installing packages.

 ## Table of Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->